stackrox/stackrox/qa-tests-backend/local-test-example/README.md

 Useful for troubleshooting 'qa-test-backend' test failures.

 This is just an example.
-Edit the settings and test targets as needed.
+Edit scripts and test targets as needed.

 Example Development Workflow